openSUSE/news-o-o/_posts/2012-01-09-people-of-opensuse-frederic-crozat.markdown

 #### Which application or feature should be invented as soon as possible?

-Easy (ie transparent) backup, and getting my data synchronized and available everywhere ( I know both those ideas are being addressed, but not yet fully and in a â€žeasy for my mom to useâ€œ form)
+Easy (ie transparent) backup, and getting my data synchronized and available everywhere ( I know both those ideas are being addressed, but not yet fully and in a „easy for my mom to use“ form)

 #### Which is your preferred text editor?
 And why?